sinatra/sinatra.github.com/configuration.markdown

 the value of the `RACK_ENV` environment variable (`ENV['RACK_ENV']`), or `:development` when no `RACK_ENV` environment variable is set.

-The `:environment` option effects the default values of various other options.
-For instance, application reloading (`:reload`) is enabled by default in the development environment.

 The environment can be set explicitly:

     set :environment, :production